-The work during years two and three is elective, except for required courses in professional responsibility and lawyering skills, and a writing requirement.
-A wide range of elective courses and seminars are offered.
+The work during years two and three is elective, except for required courses in professional responsibility and lawyering skills and a writing requirement.
+A wide range of elective courses and seminars is offered, although every class may not be taught each year.